acuvity/minibridge/README.md

 * Full request tracing
 * And more advanced policy-based controls

-There are various available policers in minibridge:
+There are various available policers in Minibridge:

 - HTTP policer: sends a request to a remote HTTP service to delegate decision
 - Rego policer: runs a [rego](https://www.openpolicyagent.org/docs/latest)